-As one of the biggest internet, television, and phone providers in the United States, Cox has a lot to offer anyone searching for a triple play bundle.
-While it’s not the overall best provider around, it offers a decent amount of value for its price.
+As one of the biggest internet, television, and phone providers in the United States, Cox has a lot to offer anyone searching for bundled internet, TV & phone.
+Cox is among the overall best providers around.
+They deliver a strong amount of value for the price.

 Let’s begin this review by covering Cox’s overall coverage area.
 While it’s not as vast as companies such as Spectrum or Comcast, Cox still spans quite a few states.